National Online Conversations on INDIGENOUS LAWS

 Drawing together Indigenous governance experts to provide further understanding and support on issues surrounding the recognition and enforcement of Indigenous laws.

-Due to the COVID-19 pandemic, plans to host a 2nd National Indigenous Law Enforcement Conference have been delayed until 2021.
+Due to the COVID-19 pandemic, plans to host a 2nd National Indigenous Law Enforcement Conference have been delayed.

-As it is not possible to hold a large in-person conference at this time, we have adapted the 2020 planned session into a series of national online conversations.
+Until it is possible to hold a large in-person conference, we have adapted the session into a series of national online conversations.

 About our Webinars

 These national online conversations are a series of enforcement webinars, promoting dialogue between Indigenous governments and the Government of Canada, on how to address the challenges of creating effective and affordable enforcement systems for Indigenous laws.

 We invite you to listen in on the live sessions, take part in question and answer periods, or review past webinars.

 Click on the images below to download media and material from each session

 "Looking forward to more of these and continuing the conversation!"

 Across Canada, many First Nation, Inuit and Métis governments are operating under expanded recognition of self-government authority, enacting increasingly sophisticated laws, and establishing their own enforcement capacity and systems.